Technical debt benchmarks 2026: where does your team stand?

 CAST CRASH Report median.
 Larger codebases accumulate more legacy debt.
 Formal debt management programmes become necessary.

-Industry Adjustments
+Industry adjustments

 Source: CAST Software CRASH Report 2024.
 Sample: ~1,400 enterprise applications across industries.